-- You are uncomfortable with the risks of an unmanaged investment in securities; or - You are seeking capital preservation.
+- You are uncomfortable with the risks of an unmanaged investment in securities: or - You want capital preservation as a primary investment objective.

 Fees and Expenses

 The amounts below are estimates of the direct and indirect fees and expenses that you may incur based on a \$10 unit price.
 Actual expenses may vary.